-Ask the candidates if there are any questions about any of the content they learned in Unit 3.
+Ask the class if there are any questions about any of the content they learned in Unit 3.

-- Have the candidates write on a piece of paper their answer to the following question: "What part of this unit did you find most helpful in strengthening your faith and why?" - Have them save the slip of paper for the Unit Prayer coming up.
+- Read the Unit Summary and clarify any information that is still unclear for any of the students. - Tell the candidates to write on a piece of paper their answer to the following question: "What part of this unit did you find most helpful in strengthening your faith and why?" - Have them save the slip of paper for the Unit Prayer coming up.